Perdue Foods recalling some frozen ready-to-eat chicken products for misbranding

 The products subject to recall bear establishment number “P-33944” on the package label.
 These items were shipped to distributors and retail locations in Florida, Georgia, North Carolina, Ohio, and Pennsylvania.

-The problem was identified when the company notified FSIS that they received two consumer complaints regarding the mislabeled product.
+The problem was identified when the company reported it received two consumer complaints regarding the mislabeled product.

-There have been no confirmed reports of reactions due to the consumption of these products.
+There have been no confirmed reports of reactions due to the consumption of the products.
 Anyone concerned about an injury or illness should contact a healthcare provider.

-FSIS says that consumers who have purchased these products are urged not to consume them.
-These products should be thrown away or returned to the place of purchase.
+People who purchased the recalled products are urged not to consume them.
+The products should be thrown away or returned to the place of purchase.

 Anyone with questions about the recall can contact Perdue Consumer Care at (866) 866-3703.